 Josh serves on the Boards of Mount Sinai Medical Center, Harvard Business School, The Wharton School at the University of Pennsylvania, the NBA and the NHL.
 He holds an MBA from Harvard, where he was named a Baker Loeb Scholar and graduated summa cum laude from The Wharton School with a B.S. in Economics.

-Josh and Marjorie have been married for 25 years and live in New York City with their five children.
+Josh and Marjorie have been married for 25 years and live in Miami with their five children.
 A former college wrestler, Josh remains an active athlete, competing in numerous marathons and triathlons.